Why not fulfil that New Year #UKPME resolution to improve your analytical and writing skills? You could bag a £1,000 or £500 prize too.

 Given our broad audience in the national security profession, we ask that submissions be free of jargon, acronyms, and idiosyncratic style; essays should be written for a general audience not a military specific one.
 In addition those submitting essays are responsible that they are free of any information not appropriate for the public domain.

 All graphs, charts, and tables should be submitted as separate files in the format they were created; please include appropriate attribution information.
+The essay should be referenced throughout, using whichever referencing standard you choose.

 Previously published essays are ineligible.